 In preparation for testing, the QA engineer is required to create a document, but thanks to the well-created test plan template, their ability to do it in a fast and legible way.

-In order to prepare a satisfactory test summary, you need to collect all important information from the entire course of the tests and write them down in the form of a report.
-Normally, it could take a lot of time.
-But at The Software House, it’s yet another document based on a created standard.
-It provides the client with a description of the carried-out tests, deviations from the test plan and the most important information – status of application quality.
+In order to prepare a satisfactory quality control process summary, you need to collect all important data from the entire course of the tests and write them down in the form of a report.
+Normally, it could take a lot of time, especially if the software project had a lot of services and requirements.
+But at The Software House, it’s yet another document based on a created software quality assurance standard.
+It provides the client with a description of the carried-out tests, deviations from the product test plan and the most important information – status of application quality.

-A well-created standard is flexible to the needs of any project and has ready-to-use templates.
-However, the most important element in this process is to actually use standards and improve them through practice.
-It seems that Aristotle was one of the first QA engineers, as he said that:
+A well-created Quality Assurance standard is flexible to the needs of any software development project and has ready-to-use templates.
+However, the most important element in this process is to actually use quality control standards and improve them through practice.
+It seems that Aristotle was one of the first QA engineers, as he said:

 Quality is not an act, it is a habit.

 Writing a big book of standards usually scares people.
 No wonder.
-That’s why in our team when implementing standards, we organize workshops aimed at getting familiar with the given standard and acquiring practical knowledge on how to use it.
-What’s more, we try to create the standards together, basing on our experience and knowledge.
+That’s why in our quality management team when implementing standards, we organize workshops aimed at getting familiar with the given standard and acquiring practical knowledge on how to use it.
+What’s more, we try to create the standards together, based on our experience and knowledge.
 Sharing is caring!

 By using them you show your maturity as a QA specialist and introduce improvements to product quality and approach to work.
 And if you’d rather not meddle in your product alone, you can always book 1h consultation with our specialists.
 No-strings-attached consultation is free of charge.